DarkCell-Studios/Vitruvian-6/cosmoscope/README.md

 The development server starts on [http://localhost:5173](http://localhost:5173).

 > **Note**
-> The `postinstall` script materialises the ambient soundtrack by decoding
+> The `generate:audio` helper materialises the ambient soundtrack by decoding
 > `src/assets/audio/ambient-space.mp3.base64` into
 > `src/assets/audio/ambient-space.mp3`.
-Re-run `node ./scripts/generate-audio.mjs`
+It runs automatically after dependency
+> installation and before key npm scripts, but you can re-run it manually with
-> if you ever remove the generated asset manually.
+> `node ./scripts/generate-audio.mjs` if you ever remove the generated asset.

 ### Available scripts